Intrinsically symmetric cosmological model in the presence of dissipative fluids: Contributions to the deceleration parameter from inhomogeneities

+Therefore, the general expression for the effective deceleration parameter in our model is inhomogeneous and anisotropic, since it is sensitive to the spatial gradients of the energy density and the directions from the incoming photon through the angles $\theta$ and $\varphi$.

-Let us assume that the observation point lies in what could be considered a local maximum of matter concentration, such that $\|\vec{\nabla}\rho\|_0$ vanishes.
-In addition, we should have $\nabla^2\rho(t_0, x_0, y_0, z_0)<0$, which implies the relation $\nabla^2\chi(t_0, x_0, y_0, z_0)>0$.
-Besides, we can assume that locally the anisotropic stresses vanish as the universe seems highly isotropic, which allows us to set the quantity $B$ to zero at the observation point.
-Therefore, the effective deceleration parameter reads
+Let us make an extra hypothesis and assume that the observation point lies in what could be considered a critical point of the energy density, a local maximum or minimum depending on whether it represents a matter clump or a void, respectively, such that $\|\vec{\nabla}\rho\|_0$ vanishes.
+Besides, we can assume that observations are typically performed in many directions so that it is reasonable to consider a redshift-distance relation as the average made over all directions on the sky, in a first approximation.
+Thus, we can eliminate the angular dependence from Eq.\ (\ref{q_eff_qs}) so that the effective deceleration parameter reduces to